Zagaz/Gutenberg-Custom-Block-Listing-with-ACF-pro/README.md

-# Gutenberg Custom Block Listing with ACF Pro amd AJAX
+# Gutenberg Custom Block Listing with ACF Pro and AJAX

 ## Description